kpmeen/kafka-websocket-proxy/README.md

 ### Logging

+The `kafka-websocket-proxy` uses Logback for logging, and comes pre-packaged with a configuration file with reasonable defaults.
+If there is a need to use a different configuration, there are 3 recommended options.

+**1. Providing an external log configuration file**

+If it is necessary for any reason to use a different log configuration, the most common way of doing so is to pass in a JVM argument when starting the application.

+The application accepts the standard Logback argument `-Dlogback.configurationFile=<file_path>` to reference a different config file.

+This argument can either be set explicitly in the `bin/server` that comes with the distribution.
+Or, more easily, added to the `JAVA_OPTS` environment variable.

+**2. Overriding log levels for predefined loggers**

 It is possible to set the log levels of some important loggers through environment variables.
 The below table shows which are available, and what their default values are.